ChatGPT Bot in Python

 To allow other users to use the bot, list them in the telegram_usernames config property.

-The bot has a terrible memory, so don’t expect it to remember any chat context by default.
-But you can ask follow-up questions using a plus sign:
+The bot has a terrible memory, so don't expect it to remember any chat context by default.
+You can, however, reply with a follow-up question (Ctrl/Cmd + ↑).
+Alternatively, use a plus sign to follow up:

 Follow-up by reply